Filemona F. Indire

-Filemona F. Indire (born March 1930) is a politician from Kenya.
-He served as a nominated Member of the Parliament of Kenya between 1983 and 1988.
-He was also Kenya's ambassador to Russia (then called, the Soviet Union) in the 1960s, during Kenya's first president Jomo Kenyatta's tenure.
+Filemona F. Indire (3 March 1930 – 13 March 2025) was a Kenyan politician who served as a nominated Member of the Parliament of Kenya between 1983 and 1988.
+He was also Kenya's ambassador to the Soviet Union in the 1960s, during Kenya's first president Jomo Kenyatta's tenure.
 After that, he served as a lecturer at the University of Nairobi.

-Indire is also an influential Quaker, having served as Chairman of the Friend's World Committee for Consultation Africa Section, a Quaker organization that works to communicate between all parts of Quakerism in 1970s.
+Indire was also an influential Quaker, having served as Chairman of the Friend's World Committee for Consultation Africa Section, a Quaker organization that worked to communicate between all parts of Quakerism in 1970s.
 He was also the Chairman of the National Council for Science and Technology in Nairobi, Kenya.

-Personal life
+Background

-Indire is married to Abigail Indire, one of the first of 10 African-Kenyan girls to attend high school in Kenyas' history.
+Indire was born in Vihiga, Colony and Protectorate of Kenya on 3 March 1930.
+He married Abigail Indire, one of the first of 10 African-Kenyan girls to attend high school in Kenya's history.

+Filemona F. Indire died in Nairobi on 15 March 2025, at the age of 95.

 Works

-Indire has written several books including A Comprehensive High School Curriculum Proposal for Reviewing and Revising the Program of Chavakali Secondary School, Maragoli, Kenya (1962) This study centered on the development of a curriculum which would assist in adequately meeting the needs of high school students in Western Kenya.
+Professor Indire wrote several books including A Comprehensive High School Curriculum Proposal for Reviewing and Revising the Program of Chavakali Secondary School, Maragoli, Kenya (1962) This study centred on the development of a curriculum which would assist in adequately meeting the needs of high-school students in Western Kenya.
 Another study that Indire wrote, was a series of 15 books in collaboration with John W. Hanson, Secondary Level Teachers: Supply and Demand in Kenya.

-The study, published in 1971, was a report on the supply of secondary level teachers in Kenya.
-It focused on the problem of forecasting the likely demand for non-Kenyan personnel for staffing secondary level institutions up to the year 1975, and it attempted to analyze the very real problem (at the time) of teacher supply within the context of the social and economic conditions of Kenya during the period leading up to the mid-1970s.
-Other topics examined included the projected expansion of other types of secondary-level education, programs for the preparation of teachers, major factors in teacher recruitment and retention, projected gaps in the teaching force, priorities in the provision and use of expatriate teachers, and recommendations of primary concern to Kenyan authorities of the day.
+The study, published in 1971, was a report on the supply of secondary-level teachers in Kenya.
+It focused on the problem of forecasting the likely demand for non-Kenyan personnel for staffing secondary-level institutions up to the year 1975, and it attempted to analyze the very real problem (at the time) of teacher supply within the context of the social and economic conditions of Kenya during the period leading up to the mid-1970s.

+Other topics examined included the projected expansion of other types of secondary-level education, programmes for the preparation of teachers, major factors in teacher recruitment and retention, projected gaps in the teaching force, priorities in the provision and use of expatriate teachers, and recommendations of primary concern to Kenyan authorities of the day.